-At Skyward we have specialized physiotherapy training in a variety of areas including: Concussion Rehabilitation, Vestibular Rehabilitation and Sports Physiotherapy.
+At Skyward we have specialized training in a variety of areas including: Concussion Rehabilitation, Vestibular Rehabilitation and Sports Therapy.

 The concussion assessment usually includes a clinical interview, symptom score, VOMS (Vestibular Ocular Motor Screening), balance testing and/or an ImPACT computer test.

 The rehabilitation program may include return to school/work advice and planning, return to sport advice and progression plus manual therapy and/or massage therapy if there is a whiplash component to the injury.

 There is typically an exercise program involved which is dependent on the assessment findings.
 Exercises would be used to help train our vestibular (balance) and/or vision systems to return to normal.
 Exertion therapy is also used to gradually increase the amount of exercise and the intensity of exercise.

 Follow up ImPACT tests to determine whether client has returned to baseline levels can also be used to assist the therapist in return to sport protocols.

 The therapist typically is in contact with the client's school or coaches to keep them updated on their progress and when they will be returning to school or their sport.

 At Skyward we have physiotherapists, an athletic therapist and an occupational therapist who assist in concussion rehabilitation.

 ** PLEASE NOTE: ALL CONCUSSIONS ARE DIFFERENT AND EVERYONE WILL RECEIVE DIFFERENT REHABILITATION PROGRAMS DEPENDING ON THEIR SYMPTOMS AND LIFESTYLE.